Greaver77/valkyrie/Valkyrie-Source-Code.md

 There are a few different ways to obtain the source code for Valkyrie, and some of the related tools.

 ## Get code from Github, using ssh
 As a pre-requisite, you must have a registered ssh key with github.
-You will also need vcstool.
+Check [here](https://help.github.com/articles/generating-ssh-keys/) for help setting that up.
+You will also need [vcstool](https://github.com/dirk-thomas/vcstool).

+Open a terminal and set your Github username as an environment variable.
+It will make the rest of the instructions easier.

+    export GITHUB_USER=<user>

+NOTE: replace `<user>` with your Github user name.
 Install vcstool

     sudo apt-get install python-vcstool